 Tudor Cottage, Church Street, Warrington.
 Thursday 16 August, 1973

 Based on a walk I led in June 1996 as part of Warrington Archaeological and Historical Society's summer walks programme, this title includes information on Warrington Workhouse, the Training College, Rylands, the National School, the General Wolfe and Warrington's part in the Civil War.
 Illustrated with drawings, maps and photographs.
 ISBN 1 901208 11 7.
-Published in 1996, this best selling title is unfortunaltely not currently available, but a new enlarged book is planned to include Buttermarket Street, Brick Street and Cockhedge with an updated section on Church Street.
+Published in 1996, this best selling title is unfortunaltely not now available.

 The old Star Kinema, Church Street, 1977